garethjevans/devops-playground-tutorial/README.md

 $ jx create cluster gke --ng --skip-login -n my-name
 ```

-* If you are prompted for the GKE project, select the `jenkins-x-workshop`
+* If you are prompted for the GKE project, select the `u8cel62va-gcp-sandpit-803790`
 * Select the zone that is nearest - I'd suggest one of the `europe-west` zones

 We will default a number of options, to override this, use the `--advanced` flag when creating the cluster.